twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 | O.5      | Test ID             | ABORH     |
 | O.16     | Specimen Descriptor | CENTBLOOD |

-You can use the same process in reverse to create an Order record manually.
+You can reverse the process to create an Order record manually.

 ![image-20240719204446801](./MessageFormats.assets/image-20240719204446801.png)

 To hand code an Order record:

-1. Enter each field attribute on the line number corresponding to its field position as defined by the ASTM standard or the manufacturer's LIS interface guide.
+1. Enter each field attribute on the line number corresponding to its position as defined by the ASTM standard or the manufacturer's LIS interface guide.
 For example, the sample ID goes in field 3 for an Order record, so write it on line 3.
 2. Enter the new line characters: \r\n
 3. Enter the field separator.
-4. Enable the Extended search
+4. Enable the Extended search.
 5. Click *Replace all*

 Now, we have manually created an Order record.
 Computers are programmed to do something similar.